Projects / Renovations Newton, MA

 More than a century after its initial construction, the home – and extraordinary riverside property it occupied – was purchased by an ambitious, nature-loving couple hoping to retire along the water’s edge.
 The new owners recognized that the underbuilt and largely uninsulated structure would need much more than a change of wallpaper to make it comfortable and practical as a permanent residence.
 The steep stairway navigating the property’s 15’ height differential between street and entryway also posed questions for safety and the feasibility of aging in place.

-The homeowners faced a choice – demolish the cottage, which was identified by the City as “preservation preferred” due to its age but not required to be saved…. or get really creative.
+The homeowners faced a choice: demolish the cottage, which was identified by the City as “preservation preferred” due to its age but not required to be saved…. or get really creative.
 They chose the latter.
-Our team was asked to reinvent the original home as a celebration of its location that acknowledges both the scale and character of century-old neighborhood and the natural wonder in its backyard.
+Our team was asked to reinvent the original home as a celebration of its location that acknowledges both the scale and character of the century-old neighborhood and the natural wonder in its backyard.

 Response